Utah Leadership Opportunities

 • Drive Chapter Board Meetings: Run the Chapter Board meetings, and work with Secretary in advance of the meeting to prepare the agenda and ensure key operational and strategic content is addressed.

-• Co-manage Chapter Email Inbox: Along with the Chapter Vice Chair and Secretary, manage the Chapter Outlook inbox and respond to inquiries as necessary.
+• Co-manage Chapter Email Inbox: Along with the Secretary, manage the Chapter Outlook inbox and respond to inquiries as necessary.

 Helpful Skills